Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 git clone gist_url
 ```

-If you choose to _fork_ someone else's gist then it will show upon your gist home page similar to how forked repos will show in your repositories.
+If you choose to _fork_ someone else's gist then it will show on your gist home page similar to how forked repos will show in your repositories.

 ### Editing a gist